 So it’s a great way to really satisfy your hunger, pack in some amazing nutrients and vitamins, and stay within your Weight Watcher Points!!!

 My fiancé taught me to Shakshuka in a bowl over fresh Israeli hummus and wipe it with a warm pita bread.
 Trust me!
 He knows what he’s doing…it is BEYOND good!
-I highly recommend to spend a coupe of extra Points, and serve it atop fresh hummus.
+I highly recommend serving it atop fresh hummus.

 - 6 eggs